valkey-io/valkey/src/unit/README.md

 Tests flags:
 * UNIT_TEST_ACCURATE: Corresponds to the --accurate flag.
 This flag indicates the test should use extra computation to more accurately validate the tests.
 * UNIT_TEST_LARGE_MEMORY: Corresponds to the --large-memory flag.
 This flag indicates whether or not tests should use more than 100mb of memory.
+* UNIT_TEST_SINGLE: Corresponds to the --single flag.
+This flag indicates that a single test is being executed.

 Tests are allowed to be passed in additional arbitrary argv/argc, which they can access from the argc and argv arguments of the test.